-A man without eyes saw plums on a tree,
+A man without eyes saw plumbs on a tree.

 The man had only one eye and took one plum. (note singular versus plural)

 If the man didn’t take plums nor plums did he leave, you would have to assume that there were only two plums on the tree, he took one “plum” (singular), and in doing so he wouldn’t have left back any “plums” but would have left “a plum”, so “plums” plural he didn’t leave.

 the person who told me this said that the answer above was close but not quite

 something to do with the eyes.
 Having no eyes

 Yes, it has something to do with the eyes, also grammar, The man only had one eye, (single)so did not have the plural, (eyes), he did see two plumbs and ate one leaving one,